mvno/Okanshi/docs/content/tutorial.md

 #### Max/MinGauge ####

-The `MaxGauge` is a monitor which tracks the current maximum value.
+The `MaxGauge` is a monitor that tracks the current maximum value.
 It can be used to track the maximum number of users logged in at the same time or similar.
 The initial value of the gauge is zero.
-The `MinGauge` is a monitor which tracks the current minimum value.
+The `MinGauge` is a monitor that tracks the current minimum value.
 The initial value of the gauge is zero, which means zero is treated as no value at all.
-This has the affect that if gauge is zero, and another non zero value is posted to the gauge, this would effectively change the minimum value.
-This is a bug which will be fixed in a future version.
+This has the affect that if the gauge is zero, and a non zero value is posted to the gauge, it would effectively change the minimum value.
+This is a bug that will be fixed in a future version.

 Example: